martinrist/reactive-with-rxjs-bacon/content.md

 # Backpressure

+- Now for some lossless strategies

 - `buffer*` methods buffer data in memory then emit an array
     - `bufferWithCount(count)` emits when the buffer reaches `count` items
     - `bufferWithTime(time)` emits every `time` ms (possibly empty)
     - `bufferWithTimeOrCount(time, count)` combines them

+- Memory usage is dependent on buffer 'size'

 - Again, it's easier to see with an example (<a href="examples/example11b-backpressure-lossless-rxjs.html" target="_blank">Example 11b)</a>